Wild orbits and generalised singularity modules: stratifications and quantisation: Abstract

 \section{Abstract}

-We study isomorphism classes of untwisted irregular singular meromorphic connections on principal bundles over (wild) Riemann surfaces, for any complex reductive structure group $G$ and polar divisor.
-In particular we compute the stabilisers of suitable marked points on their principal part orbits, showing the stabilisers are connected and controlled by the corresponding filtration of (Levi factors of) nested parabolic subgroups of $G$; this uniquely determines the orbits as complex homogeneous manifolds for groups of jets of principal $G$-bundle automorphisms.
-Moreover, when the residue is semisimple we stratify the space of orbits by the stabilisers, relating this to local wild mapping class groups and generalising the Levi stratification of a Cartan subalgebra $\mf t \sse \mf g = \Lie(G)$: the dense stratum corresponds to the generic setting of irregular isomonodromic deformations à la Jimbo--Miwa--Ueno.
+We study truncated gauge-orbits through principal parts of irregular-singular connection germs, in the untwisted/unramified setting: for any connected complex reductive structure group $G$, in the general multilevel case.

+In particular, we compute the stabilisers of the formal normal forms using filtrations of Levi root systems, showing that they are connected.
+When the residue is semisimple we then stratify the space of orbits by the conjugacy class of the stabilisers, i.e., by quotients of root-valuation strata; the dense stratum corresponds to the generic setting of isomonodromic deformations, à la Jimbo--Miwa--Ueno.

-Then we adapt a result of Alekseev--Lachowska to deformation-quantise nongeneric orbits: the $\ast$-product involves affine-Lie-algebra modules, extending the generalised Verma modules (in the case of regular singularities) and the `singularity' modules of F.--R. (in the case of generic irregular singularities).
-As in the generic case, the modules contain Whittaker vectors for the Gaiotto--Teschner Virasoro pairs from irregular Liouville conformal field theory; but they now provide all the quotients which are obtained when the corresponding parameters leave the aforementioned dense strata.
-We also construct Shapovalov forms for the corresponding representations of truncated (holomorphic) current Lie algebras, leading to a conjectural irreducibility criterion.
-Finally, we use these representations to construct new flat vector bundles of vacua/covacua à la Wess--Zumino--Novikov--Witten, equipped with connections à la Knizhnik--Zamolodchikov.
+Then we adapt a result of Alekseev--Lachowska to deformation-quantise nongeneric orbits.
+The $\ast$-product involves affine-Lie-algebra modules, extending: (i) the parabolic Verma modules (in the case of regular singularities); and (ii) the `singularity' modules of F.--R. (in the case of generic irregular singularities).
+They contain Whittaker vectors for the Gaiotto--Teschner/Bonelli--Maruyoshi--Tanzini Virasoro pairs in irregular Liouville conformal field theory, and they provide all the quotients obtained by leaving the aforementioned dense strata.
+We also construct Shapovalov forms for the corresponding representations of truncated-current Lie algebras, which enter into the category $\mathcal O$ of Chaffe--Topley; and we state a sharp irreducibility criterion.
+Finally, we use these representations to construct vector bundles of genus-zero vacua/covacua, equipped with flat connections à la Knizhnik--Zamolodchikov/Reshetikhin.

 { }